Azymuth: History

 Azymuth have also been involved in producing albums and their artists have been involved in several other projects through the years, including an album by Brazilian singer-songwriter Ana Mazzotti, and the 2005 debut album, Equilibria, by Alex Malheiros's daughter Sabrina Malheiros.
 They call their music "Samba Doido", which means "Crazy Samba".
 Since the advent of the remix, many of Azymuth's songs have been redone by a wide range of artists and musicians.
 Several electronic acts like Jazzanova among many others, can be heard remixing their works.

 Bertrami died on 8 July 2012 at age 66.
+He was succeeded by Kiko Continentino in 2015, who was then succeeded by Dudu Viana.

-On 17 April 2023, it was reported that their former drummer Ivan Conti had died.
+On 17 April 2023, it was reported that Conti had died.